limneos/classdump-dyld/readme.md

 Environment
 -----------
-classdump-dyld works in a command line shell on any iOS 5+ device and Moc OS X. Tested from iOS 5.x to iOS 7.x and Mac OSX 10.8+.
+classdump-dyld works in a command line shell on any iOS 5+ device and Mac OS X. Tested from iOS 5.x to iOS 7.x and Mac OSX 10.8+.